-What Types of Situations During Labor and Delivery can Give Rise to a Birth Injury?
+What Situations During Labor & Delivery Can Cause an Injury to a Child?

 Birth injuries are relatively common for infants, especially during long, difficult, or complicated deliveries.
 A birth injury can range from minor bruising to permanent brain damage.
 Determining the cause of your child’s birth injury can help you understand if you have a case against someone for medical malpractice.
 Many different situations during labor and delivery could result in a birth injury.